1. What is an assistance dog?

 The Dog and Cat Management Board can only accredit dogs (canine familiaris).

-7. Can my companion dog be accredited as a disability dog?
+7. Can my companion dog be accredited as an assistance dog?

-Yes, your companion dog can be accredited as a disability dog if:
+Yes, your companion dog can be accredited as an assistance dog if:

-8. What training does my dog need to do to be a disability dog?
+8. What training does my dog need to do to be an assistance dog?

 Your dog needs to be under effective control and hygienic at all times (well groomed, toileting on command etc).
 Your dog must not be aggressive, anxious, easily distracted or easily startled.

-9. How do I apply to have my disability dog accredited?
+9. How do I apply to have my assistance dog accredited?

 In South Australia contact the Dog and Cat Management Board on 08 8124 4962 or firstname.lastname@example.org